San Francisco & Marin Real Estate FAQ: 50+ Buyer & Seller Questions Answered

 18. Are there buyer assistance programs?

-In Marin, the Marin Housing Authority and local cities such as San Rafael and Fairfax administer Below Market Rate (BMR) ownership programs, mortgage credit certificates, and other assistance targeted at low- and moderate-income first-time buyers.
-In both counties, it is important to check current income limits, purchase price caps, and application steps early, since funding is limited and many programs require homebuyer education and pre-approval before you write an offer
+In Marin, the Marin Housing Authority and cities such as San Rafael and Fairfax administer BMR ownership programs, mortgage credit certificates, and other assistance targeted at low- and moderate-income first-time buyers.
+In both counties, check current income limits, purchase-price caps, and application steps early, since funding is limited and many programs require homebuyer education and pre-approval before you write an offer.

 19. Are new homes cheaper than resale?